eki-project/finn-cpp-driver/README.md

 ### Using the driver

 You can either use the driver as a standalone executable or as a library.
 For the use of the C++ driver as a library, please have a look at the section for [library use](#using-the-driver-as-a-library).
-If you just want to use the C++ driver for FINN as an alternative for the default PYNQ driver, it is now possible to directly generate the C++ driver and all of its configutation files from [FINN](https://github.com/Xilinx/finn) and [FINN+](https://github.com/eki-project/finn-plus)!

-Just select `build_cfg.DataflowOutputType.CPP_DRIVER` instead of `build_cfg.DataflowOutputType.PYNQ_DRIVER` in your build script in `generate_outputs`.

-FINN will then generate all config files for you.
-For FINN it is then necessary to build the driver yourself.
-See section [Building the Driver](#building-the-driver).

-FINN+ on the other hand will configure and build the driver for you completely automatically.
-We would therefore recommend using FINN+ instead of standard FINN.

-### Using the driver

-You can either use the driver as a standalone executable or as a library.
-For the use of the C++ driver as a library, please have a look at the section for [library use](#using-the-driver-as-a-library).

 If you ever need help on which arguments the driver requires, simply use the ```--help``` flag on the driver.
 The executable for the driver is, by default, located in the `build/bin` folder after compiling the driver.